Finite-time stability for differential inclusions with applications to neural networks: Finite-time stability of a measurable upper semicontinuous differential inclusion

 Our aim in the section is to obtain a sufficient condition for weak and strong finite-time stability for a differential inclusion in a local and global framework.
 We recall Theorem 4.4 from \cite{FP} that concerns the monotone behavior of a solution to a differential inclusion with respect to a continuous Lyapunov function.
 Theorem 4.4 is a consequence of viability results presented in \cite{FPR} and \cite{FP}.
-By using a modified version of the Gronwall inequality we obtain the weak finite-time stability for a Carath\'{e}odory differential inclusion.
+By using a modified version of the Gronwall inequality we obtain the weak finite-time stability for a measurable upper semicontinuous differential inclusion.

 We consider a differential inclusion

 We shall assume that the origin is an equilibrium point, i.e. $0\in F(t,0)$ for a.a. $t\in[0,\infty)$.